markseung/demo-tax-provider/README.md

 - See the [BigCommerce documentation](https://developer.bigcommerce.com/api-docs/providers/tax#sharing-provider-details-with-bigcommerce) for more information.
+Note: It may take up to 5 days for the tax team to create your configuration on the BC system, so please take this scheduling into account.